Hinakoushar-Tatakoti/Library-Management-System/README.md

 2) DDD Of LMS
 3) Sonarcube Metrics.
 4) Clean Code Development(5 points  + 10 points of cheat sheet)
-5) Build Management using Pybuilder
+5) Build Management using Pybuilder.
-6) Unit-Tests  using uinitest
+6) Unit-Tests using uinitest.
 7) Continuous Delivery Travis-CI
-8) Pycharm IDE shortcut commands.
+8) Pycharm IDE shortcut keys which i really liked to use or used.

+   * ctrl+shft+k to push the code git
+   * ctrl+E to open recently opened files from the list
+   * ctrl+/ add or remove line or block comment

 9) DSL snippet.
-10 Functional Programming used.
+10) Functional Programming used.